 Nashville: No license plate readers in imposing abortion ban

-NASHVILLE (AP) — Law enforcement in Nashville will be prohibited from using license plate readers to enforce Tennessee's anti-abortion laws, Metro Council members decided.
+NASHVILLE (AP) — Law enforcement in Nashville will be prohibited from using license plate readers to enforce Tennessee's anti-abortion laws, city council members decided.

 The move comes after Tennessee, which is politically controlled by Republicans, enacted one of the strictest abortion bans in the U.S. last month.
 Under the law, almost all abortions are outlawed and doctors who violate the statute risk felony convictions.

-However, as with several left-leaning cities in Republican-dominated states, Nashville's Metro Council has attempted to push back on the ban.
+However, as with several left-leaning cities in Republican-dominated states, Nashville's city council has attempted to push back on the ban.

 On Tuesday, the council unanimously approved barring police and other law enforcement from using license plate readers that would assist with "enforcing laws outlawing abortion or outlawing interstate travel to obtain abortion."
 The ordinance passed without any debate.